mongodb/docs-realm/docs-release-notes.md

 # October 21, 2022

-## Swift SDK
-- Why Realm Database?: Add mention of sectioned results to "Live Queries"
-- Model Data/Define an Object Model/Supported Types: Add details around SectionedResults/ResultsSection
-- CRUD/Read: New "Section Query Results" section with details and tested code examples
-- SwiftUI
-  - React to Changes: New "Observe Sectioned Results" subsection with details and tested code examples for `@ObservedSectionedResults`
-  - Filter Data: New "Section Filtered Results" section with details and tested code example for `@ObservedSectionedResults`
-- Sync Data/Handle Sync Errors: Add documentation & code examples for client reset with recovery

 ## Flutter SDK
 - Landing Page: Redesign the landing page with new styling, tabbed use cases and better getting started info
 - Realm Database/Freeze Data: New page documenting the ability to freeze objects in the Flutter SDK, with tested code examples